 In this article, we will review what breast enlargement surgery can do and not to do.
 Breast Augmentation Surgery | Grand Genesis Plastic Surgery | Toronto

 What is breast enlargement?

 Breast enlargement can be done by using a breast prosthesis or fat transfer to increase breast size.
-This procedure can also restore the volume of breasts lost after weight loss or pregnancy, or to make the breasts more round or to treat the breasts to get an asymmetrical size.
-It is recommended not to increase the size of the breast by fat injection because it interferes with breast cancer tests.
+This procedure can restore the volume of breasts lost after weight loss or pregnancy, make the breasts more round or treat the breasts to get a symmetrical size.

 Breast enlargement is also called mammoplasty.
 The method of breast enlargement with prosthesis is done with surgery and placement of implants or prostheses of any size.
 But breast enlargement with fat injection is done by removing fat from other parts of the body and adding it to the breast area.

 - Increased breast bulge

 - Increase balance and shape the bulges of the breast.

 - It may be used for breast reconstruction after a mastectomy (removal of part of the breast) or any damage to the breasts.